paintenzero/senso-docs/docs/index.md

-# Senso Driver usage

-## Installation of a BLE adapter.
+# Installation of a BLE adapter.

 Download the driver package from [Senso website](https://senso.me/downloads/driver-latest.zip).
 Plug in one of the BLE adapter provided in Senso Gloves package.
 Once the installation of a driver is completed run zadig.exe utility.
 Select "Options" menu and check "List All Devices".